autumn-miranda/OdysseyTableTennis/Readme.md

 ## Installation

 Copy the *.rbf file onto the FPGA board.
+Suggested placement is in the _Other folder.

 ## Project History